bensquire/php-pdftk-toolkit/README.md

 Requirements:
 -------------
-This library requires no additional software beyond  a functional version of PHP 5.2 (or greater) and if you wish to retrieve the Map image, a working Internet connection.
+This library requires no additional software beyond  a functional version of PHP 5.2 (or greater) and version 1.45 of the pdftk binary (remember to update the binary location).